Understanding Drug DUI Laws in California: What You Need to Know

 Defending Against Drug DUI Charges

 Defending against drug DUI charges can involve various strategies depending upon the facts of the case.
 Challenging the accuracy and reliability of drug tests, questioning the legality of the traffic stop, challenging the evaluation of the Drug Recognition Expert, and disputing the officer’s observations are common defense tactics.
-An experienced DUI attorney can evaluate the specifics of the case, identify potential weaknesses in the prosecution’s evidence, and advocate for the best possible outcome.
+An experienced California DUI Lawyer can evaluate the specifics of the case, identify potential weaknesses in the prosecution’s evidence, and advocate for the best possible outcome.

 Steps to Take If Charged with a Drug DUI